dxmv/fitness_app/client/README.md

   - [x] Edit the set
   - [x] Remove the set
   - [x] When updating the set, start the rest timer
+  - [x] When the user click on an exercise, show a screen with the exercise details

   - [x] Show the rest timer between exercises
   - [x] Start the rest timer